jaeyoung-l/jaeyoung-l.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper *How to Train Your Fact Verifier: Knowledge Transfer with Multimodal Open Models*[arXiv](https://arxiv.org/abs/2407.00369) has been accepted to EMNLP 2024 Findings :tada:
+Our paper [**How to Train Your Fact Verifier: Knowledge Transfer with Multimodal Open Models**](https://arxiv.org/abs/2407.00369) has been accepted to EMNLP 2024 Findings :tada: